theboringhumane/PulseSMS/Readme.md

-# 🌟 Automated Google Messages API: Seamlessly Send & Manage Messages at Scale 🚀
+# PulseSMS ⚡ - Google Messages API: Seamlessly Send & Manage Messages at Scale 🚀

 A FastAPI-based service that enables programmatic interaction with Google Messages Web, allowing automated message sending and management through a REST API and WebSocket interface.